UanDoc/CS3_2ndQtr_K10_K17/README.md

 ## Outline:

-> HOMEPAGE: The first page the player will see when you first boot up the site, this will display the logo of the game, credit’s and also the start button
+> HOMEPAGE: The first page the player will see when you first boot up the site, this will display the logo of the game, credit’s and also the start button.

 > ABOUT US: This page will contain information about the developers.

-> GAME: This page will contain the game itself
+> GAME: This page will contain the game itself.

 > GALLERY: The page that contains all the images that we used for the whole site.

 > CREATION: This page contains how we created the website, shows the complete timeline of creation.

 ##